HelenHelene/eportfolio/SSD/SSD_Unit05.md

 # Unit 5: An Introduction to Testing

-Welcome to Week 5, during which we will explore the art of testing software, both for general quality and, specific to this module, for security.
-This takes into account the key terms within the context of software testing, in addition to the important software testing techniques.
-These are placed in context with a consideration of the practices which are used in industry and are reinforced from a practical perspective through harnessing the tools that are available in Python to automate the testing process.

-In this unit we shall:
- - Explore the range of questions to ask when developing a test plan.
- - Become familiar with two industry software testing standards.
- - Examine a range of testing techniques and appreciate the relevance of each in different testing scenarios.
- - Recognise the tools and frameworks which are available to support and automate the Python testing process.
+During this unit, we explored the art of testing software, focusing on both general quality and, specifically, security.
+For example, we examined the range of questions to ask when developing a test plan, becoming familiar with the key concepts in software testing and understanding their relevance within the context of security.
+We also investigated key industry practices, including OWASP and contributions from ISO/IEC/IEEE, and explored how these standards guide software testing processes.

 ### Learning Outcomes
-On completion of this unit you will be able to:
+By the end of this unit, we were able to:
- - Describe the key terms which are associated with testing software for security.
+ - Describe the key terms associated with testing software for security.
  - Prepare a list of questions to ask when designing a test plan for secure software.
- - Design software tests through understanding the range of ways which the security of software can be breached.
+ - Design software tests by understanding the range of ways in which the security of software can be breached.

-The topics presented during Week 5 are important within the overall context of developing software as part of the module deliverables, as the areas in software which present common attack surfaces are discussed.
-This knowledge can subsequently be used when developing software, by working to minimise the existence of these pressure points.
-A discussion of the industry standard testing processes, which include OWASP and contributions from ISO/IEC/IEEE highlight the testing process that is used is practice, with the possibility of reusing some or all of the techniques.
-This is further supplemented with a detailed overview of the different approaches to testing software, from functional, to usability, performance, penetration, and vulnerability testing.
-The module material then progresses into a discussion of the techniques which are available in Python to support and automate the testing process.
-This includes an investigation of logical and stylistic lints, and specific to the security perspective, bandit.
-From a more practical perspective, the seminar for Week 5 involves installing a variety of Python linters and examining the ways in which they support effective and secure coding practices.

-### Artefacts and Collaborative Discussion
+### Artefacts
 As part of my e-portfolio, I have completed the following activities, which are documented in the provided link:

 [Equivalence Testing in Python](SSD_Unit05_Activity.md)